-Senior Scholars Pei-vi Wu
+Senior Scholars Pei-yi Wu

 This is an inter-departmental, cross-disciplinary teaching program.
 Through a variety of region specific courses, as well as those which are explicitly broad-gauged or comparative in nature, students are offered diverse ways to expand their knowledge of the world, of cultures and societies in addition to those explicitly treated in Columbia's Core Curriculum.
 The program relies on the cooperation of several departments across the humanities and social sciences, drawing on Columbia's great strength in international studies.
 Astronomy

-Director of Undergraduate Studies: Prof. Frederik Paerels, 1022 Pupin; 854-0181;
+Director of Undergraduate Studies: Prof. Mary E. Putman, 1318 Pupin; 854-6831; mputman@astro.columbia.edu Departmental Office: 1328 Pupin; 854-3278

-frits@astro.columbia.edu

-Departmental Office: 1328 Pupin; 854-3278